 Any person who exhibits conduct not in keeping with the established standards of the college is subject to penalty with possible fine, probation, suspension, or expulsion from the college.

 Any member of the college community may charge any other member of the college community with a Code of Conduct violation.

 All Code of Conduct violations must be filed in writing within seven (7) calendar days of their occurrence, with the exception of cases involving gender-based misconduct which have no time limit (see policy on Gender-Based Misconduct for related information).

-- Non-academic (non-classroom) violations must be filed with the Director, Student Life Programs in the Office of Student Life Programs.
+- Non-academic (non-classroom) violations must be reported to the Director, Student Life and Athletic Programs in the Office of Student Life.